tlhackque/BlockCountries/README.md

 It is a Perl script.

 #Latest updates:
-V2.1 Support new statistics file used by registries

-V2.2 Support conntrack instead of state
+V2.7 Add LSB init block

+V2.6 Add version command.
+Syntax cleanup.
+Corner case fix for help.

+V2.5 Fix uninitialized variable when no command arguments specified.

+V2.4 Documentation updates, no functional changes.
+* Clarify -permitonly and rules placement/priorities

 V2.3 Make conntrack optional - older netfilters are still around
 * Use -conntrack if you see warnings (or errors)
 * Add -passive to use passive FTP connection when getting registry data.
 This usually traverses firewalls more easily.

-V2.4 Documentation updates, no functional changes.
-* Clarify -permitonly and rules placement/priorities

-V2.5 Fix uninitialized variable when no command arguments specified.

-V2.6 Add version command.
-Syntax cleanup.
-Corner case fix for help.
+V2.2 Support conntrack instead of state

+V2.1 Support new statistics file used by registries

 #Dependencies:
 The script uses the following Perl library modules, available